LuizClaudioSantos/scala-notes/readme.md

   }
 ```

-So to prevent that, we need a tail recursion, it means that only call of function itself should be called.
+1. So to prevent that, we need a tail recursion, it means that only call of function itself should be called.
+2. You can use the annotaion @tailrec to be sure that you function is tail recursive.
+3. Note that I can put the import in the middle of the code.

 ```
+import scala.annotation._
   def estimatePiTailRecursion(n:Int):Double = {
+    @tailrec
     def helper(n:Int, sum:Int): Double = {
       if(n < 1 ) sum else {
         val x = math.random